Polish Navy order of battle in 1939: Peace-time organization

 Finally, under the influence of French maritime traditions the Naval Officers' School in Gdynia (under Captain Tadeusz Morgenstern-Podjazd) was considered a separate naval base.
 It used a variety of school ships, including most of the Polish surface vessels.

 War-time organization

-Prior to the outbreak of World War II, on July 10, 1939, the defence of the Polish Pomerania was reorganized into two separate commands under the leadership of Counter Admiral Unrug.
+Prior to the outbreak of World War II, on July 10, 1939, the defence of Polish Pomerania was reorganized into two separate commands under the leadership of Counter Admiral Unrug.
 The Land Coastal Command (Lądowa Obrona Wybrzeża, also translated as Land Coastal Defence) and Naval Coastal Command (Morska Obrona Wybrzeża, also translated as Naval Coastal Defence) formed the Coastal Defence Group (Grupa Obrony Wybrzeża).
 They were supported by the Naval Air Squadron (Morski Dywizjon Lotniczy).

 Land Coastal Command

 The Land Coastal Command (Lądowa Obrona Wybrzeża, LOW), subordinate to the Toruń-based military area command led by General Władysław Bortnowski, was led by Colonel Józef Sass-Hoszowski and, since July 23, by Colonel Stanisław Dąbek.
 It was to organize the defence of the Polish seashore, the borders with Nazi Germany and Free City of Danzig, as well as to prepare the defence of the Polish naval bases and the Westerplatte outpost in Danzig.

 As it was clear that the Polish defenders of the so-called Polish Corridor would be cut off from the Polish mainland, the defence was organized into several fortified lines that were to shield the naval base of Hel Peninsula and the city of Gdynia from all sides, and moved from General Bortnowski command to that of Counter Admiral Józef Unrug.
 The units included: